annab999/dpl-us-city-crimes/README.md

 project-airflow-cli-1        | PermissionError: [Errno 13] Permission denied: '/opt/airflow/logs/scheduler'
 ```

-- **Observations**: This came up only after I refactored my `compose.yaml` to include both airflow and spark containers.
-Made a lot of changes, (code) optimizations, new variables on all compose files because of the merging.
-But airflow and spark setups had been working separately.
+- **Observations**: This came up only after I refactored my `compose.yaml` to include both Airflow and Spark containers.
+Had been making some changes and added variables in all compose files since of the merging, but Airflow and Spark setups were working separately.

-Noticed the permissions on my host airflow directories (generated and existing) also seemed to be typical.
+  Noticed the permissions on my host Airflow directories (generated and existing) seemed to be typical.

-  Tried the following to no avail: *(italicizing items I consequently also used during actual fix)*
+  Tried the following to no avail *(italicizing items I consequently also used during actual fix)*:
-  - revert personal `USER ${AIRFLOW_USER}`, which I passed as `ARG` from `compose.yaml`, to original `USER $AIRFLOW_UID`, which should never have gotten passed since only defined in `.env`
+    - revert personal `USER ${AIRFLOW_USER}`, which I passed as `ARG` from `compose.yaml`, to original `USER $AIRFLOW_UID`, which should never have been passed since only defined in `.env`
-    - *also up postgres, redis (I forgot to specify them along with other airflow services)*
+      - *also up Postgres, Redis (I forgot to specify them along with other Airflow services)*
         - *also remove `logs/`, `plugins/` folders before composing*
           - *also rebuild with cache cleared*
     - *revert* back *to my personal `USER ${AIRFLOW_USER}` build-time arg*
       - with above sub-bullets also done
-  - tried to run standalone airflow `compose.yaml` that worked from before, with the following changes:
+    - run standalone Airflow `compose.yaml` that worked from before, with these changes:
-    - same .env file as complete compose project (with spark)
+      - same `.env` file as complete compose project (with Spark)
       - in a temporary `temp/` folder outside of the original `airflow/` folder

-  While running the last test above ad comparing preprocessed configs, I noticed that a source for a bind mount was set in `project/` (host *working* directory), when I believe it's supposed to be `project/airflow/` (host *airflow* directory):
+  While running the last test above ad comparing preprocessed configs, I noticed that a source for a bind mount was set in `project/` (host *working* directory), when I believe it's supposed to be `project/airflow/` (host *Airflow* directory):
   ```
   services:
     airflow-init: